watergis/mapbox-gl-export/README.md

 This module adds control which can export PDF and images.

 This module is using source code of [mpetroff/print-maps](https://github.com/mpetroff/print-maps).
 I just adopted this library to normal Mapbox GL Plugin.
 Thanks so much to develop this library!

+This plugin was merged into [maplibre-gl-export](https://github.com/watergis/maplibre-gl-export) repository as a monorepo package.
+Don't worry, it still supports Mapbox GL JS with the same package name of `@watergis/mapbox-gl-export`!

 ## for Maplibre GL users